AidanGood/204P1/README.md

   b) print out all items of a specific category
   c) a seach function that returns all items containing the requested keyword or phrase
   d) can return the total $ worth of the inventory
-3. Run the program on a website with a user-friendly GUI
+3. Run the program on a webbrowser with a simple HTML GUI

+Can test out the program by running